-- revise the indicators used to measure the degree of competition in energy markets, and to include indicators such as the proportion of consumers on the cheapest tariffs, the ability of new companies to enter the market, and the levels of customer service and innovation, all of which will help provide a real picture of the level of competition on the market; - coordinate infrastructure projects and plan network development jointly, thereby ensuring full, EU-wide system connectivity and cost-effectiveness; - conduct a fresh review of existing plans for energy projects, especially for the construction of new liquefied natural gas terminals scheduled to take more than ten years to complete; - put in place an efficient congestion management system in order to foster the efficient use of existing gas and electricity transmission capacity, reducing the cost of expanding network capabilities, and facilitate the increased connection of renewable generation sources to the electricity network; - refrain, as soon as possible, from using price caps or regulated energy retail prices set, at national level, below the cost incurred; - review state aid rules in relation to national energy efficiency measures and to energy projects co-financed under the cohesion policy, in order to ensure that more of these actions are eligible for state funding, leading to more completed projects; - with regard to the internal electricity market, urgently to provide a thorough analysis of the system adequacy and flexibility of national generation capacities in the short and long term; - with regard to the internal gas market, review all gas contracts based on obsolete pricing mechanisms in particular the oil indexation principle that impose high prices on the consumers; - provide incentives, and to support regional initiatives and partnerships, aiming at closer market integration, - increase political and financial support to the Energy Community and to take further measures to support the extension of internal market rules to South-East and Eastern Europe;
+- revise the indicators used to measure the degree of competition in energy markets, and to include indicators such as the proportion of consumers on the cheapest tariffs, the ability of new companies to enter the market, and the levels of customer service and innovation, all of which will help provide a real picture of the level of competition on the market; - coordinate infrastructure projects and plan network development jointly, thereby ensuring full, EU-wide system connectivity and cost-effectiveness; - conduct a fresh review of existing plans for energy projects, especially for the construction of new liquefied natural gas terminals scheduled to take more than ten years to complete; - put in place an efficient congestion management system in order to foster the efficient use of existing gas and electricity transmission capacity, reducing the cost of expanding network capabilities, and facilitate the increased connection of renewable generation sources to the electricity network; - refrain, as soon as possible, from using price caps or regulated energy retail prices set, at national level, below the cost incurred; - review state aid rules in relation to national energy efficiency measures and to energy projects co-financed under the cohesion policy, in order to ensure that more of these actions are eligible for state funding, leading to more completed projects; - with regard to the internal electricity market, urgently to provide a thorough analysis of the system adequacy and flexibility of national generation capacities in the short and long term; - with regard to the internal gas market, review all gas contracts based on obsolete pricing mechanisms in particular the oil indexation principle that impose high prices on the consumers; - provide incentives, and to support regional initiatives and partnerships, aiming at closer market integration, - increase political and financial support to the Energy Community and to take further measures to support the extension of internal market rules to South-East and Eastern Europe.

-The report draws attention to the external dimension of the energy market, the aim of which is to make it easier for all Member States to gain access to diversified energy sources.
-It calls on the Commission, in coordination with the European External Action Service, to use its foreign policy instruments to promote the rules and standards of the internal energy market in relation to third countries.
+The resolution draws attention to the external dimension of the energy market.
+It calls on the Commission to use its foreign policy instruments to promote the rules and standards of the internal energy market in relation to third countries.